perissinotti/VIDEOworkshop/README.md

-# Instructional Video Basics  :octocat:
+# Instructional Video Basics (feb.
+4th, 2019) :octocat:

-In this repository you will find all the files that contain the material that was shared during the workshop.
+In this repository you will find the videos that were produced during the workshop.